Unpacking exceptional healthcare logos

 Levels logo

-Like Whoop, Levels effectively ties their L logo back to the product (blood glucose, tracking).
+Like Whoop, Levels effectively ties their L logo back to their product (blood glucose and metabolic tracking).
 Simple logos are often the best, and we think this company has the most distinct and recognizable brand in their industry.

 11. Lenox Hill Radiology